relaxdiego/mign/README.md

 Mign
 ====
-*I shall not have fear
-I shall be just fine
+*I shall not fear.
+I shall be fine.
-When deadlines draw near
-I thank God for Mign*
+Deadline draws near.
+Thank God for Mign!*

 Got Xcode 4.2 or above?
 -----------------------